 At Navigator Law, our Calgary wills lawyers have extensive experience with the preparation of wills and estate planning.
 We can provide expert advice for many different types of wills based on each client’s needs.

 Let us help you solidify your family’s future.
 Our skilled lawyers will help you every step of the way to ensure your wishes are met.

 Any person over the age of 18 should have a will, enduring power of attorney and a personal directive in place.
 You never know what your future might hold, so it is best to start your estate planning while you are healthy and have time to consider your options.

 A will can be changed or updated at any time.
-With major life changes such as marriage, it is best to change your will.
-You can make smaller modifications to your will via a legal document called a codicil.
+With major life changes such as marriage, it is best to change your will or draft a new will.
+You can make minor changes to your will via a legal document called a codicil.

 A will should be reviewed at least every 1 – 2 years to make sure it is still accurate.

-It could be anyone you trust to manage your estate according to your wishes, and who you know is willing and capable to take on the responsibility.
+An executor could be anyone you trust to manage your estate according to your wishes, and who you know is willing and capable to take on the responsibility.
 It could be a family member, friend or a trust company.
-It is best to pick one or more alternates to your main Executor.
+It is best to pick one or more alternatives for your main executor.